 This impressed me because I knew that the iron infusion solution is just a bandaid.
 It doesn’t get at the root at all.
 I know this for a fact because I've had multiple iron infusions, prescribed by my functional medicine doctors.

-Conventional doctors always took the iron supplement route.
+Conventional doctors always took the iron supplement route, prescribing ferrous sulfate.
 Sadly, I found that iron supplements just don’t work.
-In addition, iron supplements nauseated me every day, not to mention the constipation they cause.
+In addition, iron supplements nauseated me every day, not to mention constipation they cause.

 I asked Sarah to share everything she did to improve her iron and thankfully, she agreed!
 The section below is what she advised for me, followed by the results I got from following her advice.

 by Sarah Galbraith Laucks

 Here is the list of what I did to resolve my issues.
 The three core things that I feel solved the problem.

 1 Eat Iron-Rich Foods or Pills Containing Them